jundalisay/spblist/content/en/material/principles/part-3/chapter-08b.md

 ---

-The **rotation direction** of non-media particles lead to male and female charges.

-Particle spin, as **rotation orientation**, is one of the effects of rotation direction.
+Male and Female charges represent the rotation direction of a spinning particle.

+Its **rotation orientation**, on the other hand, debited by up or down spin.

-It is only revealed by running the particle through a magnetic field.
+This is revealed by running the particle through a magnetic field.

-This is because a magentic field, as explained in Chapter 3, is really a flow of virtual photons `mor2`.
+- This is because a magnetic field, as explained in Chapter 3, is really a flow of virtual photons `mor2`.

-These virtual photons are columnar in nature and so they corkscrew through other particles.
-This columnar nature is the reason why Physics calls photons as `spin 1` particles.
+- These virtual photons are columnar in nature and so they corkscrew through other particles.

+This columnar nature is the reason why Physics calls photons or force particles as being `spin 1`.
+- Matter particles on the other hand are flatter and non-columnar.
+- This makes them have a 'half-integer' spin.

 When a `mor2` corkscrews through a particle, it causes that particle to spin.